Mesothelioma remission and mesothelioma recurrence often go hand in hand. It's the good and bad reality of this rare and aggressive incurable cancer.

 Mesothelioma remission means the cancer improved in a measurable way.
 It marks a major, positive turn in your overall health.

-All evidence of cancer has disappeared.
-It’s rare with mesothelioma and not fully understood fully, but it is possible.
-A few mesothelioma survivors have lived 10-15 years or more without signs of recurrence.
+This medical term indicates that all evidence of measureable cancer has disappeared.
+It’s rare with mesothelioma and not fully understood, but it is possible.
+Anecdotal evidence shows a few mesothelioma survivors have lived 10-15 years or more without signs of recurrence.
 It usually stems from an early diagnosis and an aggressive treatment approach.

 Air Force veteran David Knapp of California has been in partial remission since starting a pemetrexed clinical trial at the Stanford Cancer Institute.
 Knapp was first diagnosed with pleural mesothelioma and underwent a combination of surgery, radiation and chemotherapy.
 He has taken a realistic approach to his current condition.